zobskewed/zobskewed.github.io/README.md

 This is a self-published book, available in paperback, from Amazon.
 It will be published in April 2022.

+First one to find the spelling error wins!

 Babbling on Twitter [@zobskewed](http://twitter.com/zobskewed)

 <hr />